What a perineal tear is

 Warm compresses and perineal support during the second stage

-A Cochrane review on techniques in the second stage finds evidence that warm compresses and perineal support can lower the risk of severe perineal trauma.
+A Cochrane review on techniques in the second stage finds evidence that warm compresses and perineal support can reduce the risk of severe perineal trauma.
 Cochrane Library: Perineal techniques during second stage

 What you can practically take from this

-- Discuss during pregnancy how perineal protection is handled in the delivery room.
+- Discuss during pregnancy how perineal protection is handled in the labour room.

 - Ask whether warm compresses are possible.

-- If you had an OASI, plan the birth in a subsequent pregnancy early on.
+- If you had an OASI, plan the next birth early in pregnancy.

 Myths and facts about perineal tears

-- Myth: Severe pain automatically means a severe tear.
+- Myth: Severe pain always means a severe tear.
 Fact: Swelling or a haematoma can cause severe pain even with smaller tears.

 - Myth: A perineal tear always heals quickly and completely without follow-up.
 Fact: Many heal well, but after OASI structured follow-up is essential.